Xilinx/PYNQ/docs/source/1_getting_started.rst

       :height: 300px
       :align: center

 Follow the instructions to reboot the board.
+Note that as you are logged in as root, sudo is not required, but if you are logged in as Xilinx, sudo must be added to these commands.

    .. code-block:: console

       sudo shutdown -r now

-When the board reboots, reconnect using the new hostname. e.g. http://pynq_cmc:9090
+When the board reboots, reconnect using the new hostname.

 If you can't connect to your board, see the step below to open a terminal using the micro USB cable.